 - Queasy feeling after meals

-These issues can end up getting into a much larger list of symptoms because they are vital to our methylation system, which is responsible for just about all of our health.
-My page about birth control has symptoms for only a portion of the nutrients our methylation system uses.
-And my page about magnesium gets into a lot of issues we run into when we can’t methylate magnesium.
+These is much more too this though, which is why stomach acid is so important to focus on very early in our healing journey.
+Because without protein, b12, magnesium and other nutrients, we can’t run our methylation system, which is the first step in about everything our body wants to do for health.
+My page about birth control has symptoms of only a portion of the nutrients our methylation system uses.
+And my page about magnesium gets into a lot of issues we run into when we can’t utilize magnesium in our methylation cycle or the tons of other various important places it’s used.

 What’s causing stomach acid issues?

-Most people think stomach acid issues are from high stomach acid.
+Most people think stomach acid issues are from elevated stomach acid.
 But the issue is more commonly related to low stomach acid.
-When the acid is not strong enough, the flap at the top of our stomach does not remain closed, and acid makes its way into our throat.
-It’s still very acidic though, and our throat cannot handle it.
-This situation is what causes most of the common discomfort we can experience as our acid is low enough.
+When the acid is not strong enough, the flap at the top of our stomach does not remain closed which allows acid to make its way into our throat.
+It’s still very acidic though and capable of burning our throat which is likely why people assume it’s due to elevated acid levels.

 Out of all the topics I’ve researched related to health and digesting nutrients, the process of building stomach acid is the most complex.
 Long story short, just about every system in our body is involved in proper stomach acid generation, which means a ton of nutrients are involved.
 But as our stomach acid is incorrect, we cannot digest our nutrients properly, which inhibits our ability to create proper stomach acid.
 So not only can this issue contribute to itself, it can be difficult to restore at times.